Akshat-ak47/ENTNT_SHIP_MANAGEMENT/README.md

 > **Note:** This is a simulated project created for learning purposes.
 It is frontend-only and runs entirely on the browser using localStorage.

+>> ⚠️ **Important:** This project is still under active development.
+While all core features should work as intended, you might encounter minor UI or styling inconsistencies.
+> Feel free to report issues, contribute, or reach out at 📧 [akshat4900@gmail.com](mailto:akshat4900@gmail.com).
 ---

 ## 📌 Project Overview